-So you’ve gotten yourself some fishing gear—hooks, line, rod, reel, sinkers—the works.
-You’ve run up quite a bill, and you’re ready to land that prize catch.
-But before you get too excited about racking up those social media likes with a giant trevally, there’s a bit of art and science you should learn to make sure you don’t lose that catch, or your expensive gear: fishing knots.
+But before you get too excited about racking up those social media likes with a monster of a largemouth bass, there’s a bit of art and science you should learn to make sure you don’t lose that catch, or your expensive gear: fishing knots.

 What makes a good fishing knot?